andreasthoelke/dotvim/help.md

 c-w v c-w = - make 3 columns
 c-w |       - go to the next 'last window', then c-w h/l, then 'p' to fill the previous win with the content of the node TODO some simple maps/commands for 'p' could achieve a basic ranger functionality!?

+## Using file-paths
+c-x c-f  - works only on paths without space. but now testing :set isfname+=32 . c-w c-f  - to open this path in dirvish. note this does not work with the "% 20" formatting of the whitespace in the second line
+           vis-sel of the path text will also make the 3rd line (with the plain whitepace) work! gk       - (rel-link) to open the second path in vertical divish.
+Note this *only* works with the "% 20" formatting of the whitespace!
+/Users/at/Library/Application\ Support/
+/Users/at/Library/Application%20Support/
+/Users/at/Library/Application Support/Google/AndroidStudioPreview2021.2/plugins/IdeaVim/lib/
+"/Users/at/Library/Application Support/"

+  TODO test this option: :set isfname+=32 ~/.vim/vimrc#/Makes%20whitespace%20be this lets me use spaces in paths! and complete with c-x c-f. but now paths have to start at the beginning of the line.

 ### Filepaths Urls
 c-w f       - (on filepath) preview file content in horz-split